 Causes of Porch and Deck Collapses

-Any outdoor enclosure such as a deck, balcony or porch is subject to building code that regulates the amount of weight that can be supported and the routine inspection of the structure in order to maintain structural integrity.
+Any outdoor enclosure such as a deck, balcony, or porch is subject to building code and Illinois laws that regulate weight loads and the routine inspection of the structure to ensure structural integrity.
 Causes of porch and deck collapses can occur as a result of the following circumstances.

-- Poor building design that is not up to required building code.
-This can include the use of materials that are subpar and fail due to poor quality.
+- Poor building design not built following local building codes could be hazardous.
+The failure might include the use of subpar materials and fail due to low quality

-- Termite infestations that cause the weakening of key structural components.
+- Termite infestations that cause the weakening of vital structural components

-- Rotting of wood or weakening of load bearing components over time due to lack of regular maintenance.
+- Rotting wood (dry rot) or weakening of load-bearing components over time due to lack of regular maintenance

 - Exceeding the occupancy for which the porch or deck was designed, resulting in the collapse of the structure under the added weight.